What is the DRI Foundation?

 - Education – We build community awareness for disaster risk reduction and provide access to the skills necessary for preparedness.
 The DRI Foundation offers college scholarships, Veterans Outreach Program scholarships, and small business training.

-What are some of the activities that the Foundation has engaged in?
+What are some of the activities that the DRI Foundation has engaged in?

 Here is a sampling of our outreach initiatives:

-- The Veterans Outreach Program Committee awarded numerous scholarships to veterans to be trained and certified by DRI International so they might transition from military life into professions such as emergency response, crisis management, business continuity and disaster recovery.
+- The Veterans Outreach Program Committee awarded over 700 scholarships to veterans to be trained and certified by DRI International so they might transition from military life into professions such as emergency response, crisis management, business continuity, and disaster recovery–in other words free education, certification, and job placement for veterans.

 How can I get involved?